jgcfyidev/jgcfyi/content/1-Relationship.md

 [increasingly](https://www.forbes.com/sites/joshbersin/2012/01/31/the-end-of-a-job-as-we-know-it/?sh=403cb7eb16aa)
 [specialized](https://www.researchgate.net/publication/338985197_Specialisation_Vs_Diversification_Which_One_Better_Upholds_Regional_Resilience_to_Economic_Crises#:~:text=found%20that%20more%20diversified%20regional%20economies%20were%20better%20at%20coping%20with%20the%20hardships%20triggered%20by%20the%20recent%20recession)
 work lives, where power accrues to C-suite decision-makers removed from the work.
-And so in the making of our places, we too are often left as passive speculators on the abilities of experts and a footnote in a municipal report on \'community engagement\'.
+And so, in the making of our places, we too are often left as passive speculators on the abilities of experts and a footnote in a municipal report on \'community engagement\'.